George Floyd protests in North Carolina: Charlotte

 Hundreds of people marched down Beatties Ford Road on May 29.
 Some protesters threw rocks and bottles at police, smashed the windows of police vehicles and jumped on them, and stole a bike from an officer.
 Police used pepper spray bullets to break up the protest.
 Some protesters also smashed store windows and looted in the University Park Shopping Center.
 On May 30, the protest grew and gathered in Uptown Charlotte, blocking traffic on Interstate 277 and later through the downtown district.
 The Charlotte-Mecklenburg Police Department fired tear gas and rubber bullets into the crowds.
 The city was also placed under a State of Emergency.
 City Councilman Braxton Winston was among those arrested May 29.
 On May 31, 1,500 more protesters in Uptown Charlotte blocked streets, threw fireworks, and assaulted police officers.
 25 arrests were made.
 Several more businesses were vandalized and looted.

 On June 1, approximately 200 protesters marched in Uptown Charlotte.
 While a demonstration at Freedom Park was peaceful, elsewhere police made reports that some protesters threw rocks and firecrackers.
 Officers issued dispersal orders at Church Street and MLK Street, and one arrest was made.
 On June 2, another crowd of thousands of protesters in Uptown Charlotte threw bottles at police and blocked light rail train tracks.
 Police fired pepper spray and stun grenades at protesters, blocked them from Interstate 277 and ordered them to disperse.
 Protesters who refused to leave were met with tougher brutality as officers chased them on bikes and made one more arrest.
 At 11:00 pm, police armed with tear gas gave one more chase to protesters at Tryon Street.

 Clinton

 A peaceful march took place on Highway 24 in the heart of Clinton on May 31.

 Concord

-On June 13 a peaceful march was held, starting at James L. Doritos Park and continuing through parts of Concord.
+On June 13 a peaceful march was held, starting at James L. Dorton Park and continuing through parts of Concord.